 Department of Microbiology and Immunology

-Associate Professor of Microbiology & Biochemistry
+Associate Professor (with tenure) of Microbiology & Immunology, and Biochemistry

 DNA Replication, Recombination and Repair; Genome Integrity; Infectious Disease; Microbiology; Molecular and Cellular Biology; Molecular genetics; Virology

 The major focus of my laboratory is in understanding the molecular machines that make up the DNA replication forks of the small human DNA viruses, polyoma- and papillomaviruses.
 Specifically, this means elucidating the dynamic protein-protein interactions that allow the series of enzymes required to replicate DNA to act in concert and in the correct sequence required to duplicate the genome.
 Both papillomaviruses and polyomaviruses are human pathogens, HPV resulting in a vast number of human cancers, and the human polyomaviruses, JC and BK, causing serious disease and death in immunocompromised patients.
 Both viral systems also provide important models for the study of human DNA replication mechanisms.
 Both viral systems have led to vital insights into eukaryotic DNA replication, with the study of polyomavirus DNA replication leading to the first identification of many cellular DNA replication complexes and processes, and more recently papillomavirus providing the best structures and models to date of replicative hexameric DNA helicases and how they function.